Table of Contents

 Conservation in the 21st Century: Strategies for Coexistence

 Modern conservation in the African savannah has moved away from the outdated "fences and fines" approach of the colonial era.
-The focus has shifted to building a future where wildlife and people can both thrive.
+The focus has shifted to building a future where wildlife and people can both thrive, recognizing that local communities must be at the heart of any sustainable solution.

 Community-Based Natural Resource Management (CBNRM)